 Mary’s Meals is an international movement that sets up school feeding projects in communities where poverty and hunger prevent children from gaining an education.
-The charity now feeds 1,667,067 children every school day and it costs just £15.90 to feed a child for a school year.
-We sponsored our first school with Mary’s Meals in 2011 and now feed over 1,000 a day.
+The charity now feeds 2,058,099 children every school day and it costs just £15.90 to feed a child for a school year.
+We sponsored our first school with Mary’s Meals in 2011 and have been working with them ever since.